Skip to main content

 The Era of Binary Supermassive Black Holes

-This conference will focus on planning for the identification of hosts of binary supermassive black holes (MBHs) through coordination between pulsar timing arrays (PTAs) and electromagnetic instruments.
+Join us for in-depth discussions on planning for the identification of hosts of binary supermassive black holes (MBHs) through coordination between pulsar timing arrays (PTAs) and electromagnetic instruments!

 PTAs are expected to begin resolving individual binary MBHs from the gravitational-wave background in the next few years.
 The first few detections from PTAs will represent the first conclusive identifications of binary supermassive black holes, however will be poorly localized on the sky, potentially spanning regions of up to several thousand square degrees (containing 100’s to 1000’s of candidate galaxies).
 Therefore, extensive follow-up observations with a broad range of upcoming astrophysical instruments, coupled with historical archives to track long-term signal evolution, will be required to conclusively identify the host galaxies of these systems.